 The calculations on the row function row Formula column can include references to other rows (e.g. R3), references to row ranges (e.g. [R10:R20]), plus signs (+), minus signs (-), multiplication signs (*), division signs (/), parentheses () and numbers up to four decimal places (e.g. 12500,1663).

 KPI selections on the graphical reports

 New versions of the graphical reports have been created along with the chart of accounts updates, even though their basic functions remain the same.
-The new graphical reports compatible with the new chart of account features have the (new) suffix, such as Management reporting (new).

 The KPIs are Key Performance Indicators used on the Management reporting and Management reporting by dimension and can be modified through the report formulas as needed.